 - What is the difference between a cenote and a cave?

 - What should I bring when diving in a cenote?

 - What should I wear when visiting a cenote?

-Cenotes (pronounced “say-no-tays”) are natural sinkholes found all over the Yucatan Peninsula.
-They are created when the limestone bedrock collapses, creating an underground cave system that is filled with water.
+Cenotes (pronounced “say-no-tays”) are natural sinkholes throughout the Yucatan Peninsula.
+They are created when the limestone bedrock collapses, creating an underground water-filled cave.